Damian Gorawski

-Damian Gorawski (born 4 January 1979) is a Polish former footballer who played as a right winger.
+Damian Gorawski (born 4 January 1979) is a Polish former professional footballer who played as a winger.

 Club career

 Gorawski was born in Ruda Śląska.
 He played for Ruch Chorzów, Wisła Kraków and FC Moscow.
 Though the fee transferring him to the Russian side was never made public, it was assumed to be around $1.9 million.

 International career

 Gorawski has appeared for Poland 14 times, scoring once.

-He was named for the 23-men Polish squad for the 2006 FIFA World Cup finals held in Germany, but was subsequently dropped in favor of Bartosz Bosacki having failed medical tests after being diagnosed with severe asthma.
+He was named for the 23-men Polish squad for the 2006 FIFA World Cup finals held in Germany, but was subsequently replaced by Bartosz Bosacki having failed medical tests after being diagnosed with severe asthma.